thedzy/macos_app_updater/README.md

 Most importantly, it is fully user-configurable—no dependency on anyone else to update configurations or set options tailored to your needs.

-## Improvements?

-github url specific downloading

 ## State?

 No known bugs.
 Works.

-## New

-### 1.0

-- Supports installation of multiple package types:
-  - **ZIP**, **TAR**, **DMG**, and **PKG**.
-- Automatic file type detection:
-  - MIME type analysis.
-  - File signature detection (first 16 bytes).
-  - User-specified file type as an override.
-- Comprehensive version validation:
-  - Reads version from `Distribution` and `PackageInfo` in PKG files.
-  - Reads version from `Info.plist` for macOS apps.
-  - Custom version parsing for complex version formats.
-- Configurable installation paths:
-  - Separate paths for PKG and APP installations.
-- Automated installation logic:
-  - Installs only if newer version is detected.
-  - Optional forced reinstallation.
-  - Supports downgrades if explicitly allowed.
-- Advanced blocking conditions:
-  - Can block installation if a specified app is running.
-  - Can block if a specified file exists.
-  - Can require a specified file to exist.
-- Enhanced logging:
-  - Configurable log file and verbosity levels.
-  - Colour-coded console logging.
-- JSON configuration support:
-  - Load multiple JSON configurations for batch installations.
-- Secure HTTPS downloading:
-  - Custom SSL context with system root certificates.
-- Regex and shell command support for dynamic download link detection.